roytang/blog/content/post/2008/09/pre-alara-triple-treats-kithkin.md

 Round 1 vs Kithkin (mirror match): 2-1 win.
 I basically just overloaded with Spectrals and Cloudgoats to take game 3.

 Round 2 vs Faeries: 2-0 win.
-My opponent had what he called "the three-land curse&#8221; in game two and hardly put up a fight.
+My opponent had what he called "the three-land curse" in game two and hardly put up a fight.

 Round 3 vs Unknown deck (no notes): 2-0 win.
 I'll update this if I figure it out.